usfbelhadj/Cleanch/README.md

 **Traffic Application**

-Cleanch is a Flutter application that allows users to open a map and check for traffic or other events happening on their route.
+Trafic_app is a Flutter application that allows users to open a map and check for traffic or other events happening on their route.
 Users can select a main route and receive notifications if that route has an event or traffic.
 Additionally, everyone can post an event or report traffic.

 ## Features